CHico-Lee/Assembler/README.md

 Hex prefixed with “0x” and separate by “,”.
 Hex for the array of memory in Verilog (custom variable name).

-## To Run
+## Step To Run
+Download and run Assembler.exe.

 ### Convert assembly to machine code.
-1. Download and run Assembler.exe.
-2. Fill in Loop label(optional), OPcode, RD/RT, and RS/IMM.
+1. Fill in Loop label(optional), OPcode, RD/RT, and RS/IMM.
-3. Use “+” button to add a new line.
+2. Use “+” button to add a new line.
-4. After completed all instruction, use numericupdown to select number of NOPs to insert between each instruction.
+3. After completed all instruction, use numericupdown to select number of NOPs to insert between each instruction.
-5. Click “Convert to Binary >>” to covert assembly to machine code.
+4. Click “Convert to Binary >>” to covert assembly to machine code.
-6. If an error occurs, please check instruction followed by PC number.
+5. If an error occurs, please check instruction followed by PC number.
-7. Use “Copy All” to copy the needed code into the clipboard.
+6. Use “Copy All” to copy the needed code into the clipboard.
-8. Instruction will be saved to file “program.dat” on the same directory.
+7. Instruction will be saved to file “program.dat” on the same directory.

 ### Convert from Readable format to assembly.
 This method is design for editing existing instruction from draft.
 The instruction must be input in the following format: